FWesleycosta/Reusable-Actions/README.md

 This workflow scans code quality using SonarQube.
 It configures the SonarQube scanner, runs the scan, and sends the results to SonarQube.

+### Create Pull Request

+File: `create-pull-request.yml`

+This workflow creates a pull request using the GitHub API.
+It configures the pull request title, body, and branch name.

 ## Usage

 To use the workflows, add the following code to your main workflow: